qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Note that the above are two simplified stereotypes.
 The real cases may be different.

+Related: A good leader should be insistent when the leader is sure it's correct.
+A good leader should be open-minded when not sure.
+A bad leader pretends to be nice when knowing sure it's wrong.
+A bad leader become insecurely aggressive when being challenged for things the leader is not sure.

 ### Blame the superficial

 "Shooting the messenger" means blaming the one who bring the bad news, even though the messenger has no responsibility of causing the bad news.